test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/exercise-03.robot.rst

 This ``config`` folder has to be placed in the same folder than the test suites.

-Configuration files within this folder are considered under two different conditions:
+Parameter configuration files within this folder are considered under two different conditions:

 * The configuration file has the name ``robot_config.json``.
 That is a fix name predefined by the **RobotFramework_TestsuitesManagement**.
 * The configuration file has the same name than a robot file inside the test suites folder, e.g.:

   * Name of test suite file: ``exercise-03-A.robot``
-  * Path and name of corresponding configuration file: ``./config/exercise-03-A.json``
+  * Path and name of corresponding parameter configuration file: ``./config/exercise-03-A.json``

   With this rule it is possible to give every test suite in a certain folder an own individual configuration.